sydasif/network-agent/README.md

 - **🔌 Multi-Protocol Ready:** The core `NetworkManager` is designed to support modern protocols like gNMI alongside traditional CLI/SSH via Netmiko.
 - **🛡️ Built-in Security:** Includes guardrails to block potentially dangerous commands and sanitize sensitive information from outputs.

-## 🏗️ V3 Architecture: Understand, Then Plan
+## 🏗️ Architecture: Understand, Then Plan

-The core of V3 is a new **NLP-First** architecture.
+The core is a new **NLP-First** architecture.
 Every user query goes through a deterministic, spaCy-powered pre-processing step before any AI reasoning is invoked.
 This makes the system faster, cheaper, and more reliable.

 **Data Flow:**